Jont828/cluster-api-addon-provider-helm/README.md

 # Cluster API Addon Provider for Helm (CAAPH)

+> Note: This repository has graduated to be an official kubernetes-sig project.
+Please go to the new permanent home instead at: [https://github.com/kubernetes-sigs/cluster-api-addon-provider-helm](https://github.com/kubernetes-sigs/cluster-api-addon-provider-helm)

 Cluster API Add-on Provider for Helm is a Cluster API provider that extends the functionality of Cluster API by providing a solution for managing the installation, configuration, upgrade, and deletion of cluster add-ons using Helm charts.
 It is implemented using Kubernetes controllers watching with two custom resources: `HelmChartProxy` and `HelmReleaseProxy`.

 In particular, this project is a prototype following the [Cluster API Addon Orchestration Proposal](https://github.com/kubernetes-sigs/cluster-api/pull/6905).
 As such, it is a work in progress at this stage and may change at any time.